mackelab/lfi-experiments/snpec/notebooks_apt/README.md

 # reproducing results of the ICML 2019 'APT' submission

+About half of the results and figure panels of the APT submission were produced with the delfi package (Python 3).
+The rest was produced with a [modified version](https://github.com/mnonnenm/snl) of the SNL package (Python 2).
+See the panel-by-panel figure breakdown below.
+For a description of how to reproduce the results from the SNL package, see the bottom of this page.

+## delfi results

-Notebooks in this folder can be used to reproduce results of the APT submission (but not all, see below).
+Notebooks in this folder can be used to reproduce delfi-generated results of the APT submission.

+To generate figures, run notebooks ICML_figure_XY.ipynb.
+These load results from disk that were produced by the model-fitting and model-evaluating notebooks (saved in the notebooks_apt/results/ subfolder)
+You can also use the _fit.ipynb and _eval.ipynb notebooks to generate more/new results.

 Results (except for figure 5, see below) were reproducible with [this commit](https://github.com/mnonnenm/delfi_int/commit/70d5a6701c304287098b0be34f33871fabcf1e4e).
 The state of relevant code for most of the results at submission time was [this commit](https://github.com/mnonnenm/delfi_int/commit/3e55de7b50874f09269326ddc48dcc63d347f58a).
 Note that code development on APT continued until the last days before the submission, hence there is no single commit that represents the state of the APT code producing all the original results.

-To generate figures, run notebooks ICML_figure_XY.ipynb.
-These load results from disk that were produced by the model-fitting and model-evaluating notebooks (saved in the notebooks_apt/results/ subfolder)
-You can also use the _fit.ipynb and _eval.ipynb notebooks to generate more/new results.

-About half of the results and panels were produced with the delfi package (Python 3).
-The rest was produced with a [modified version](https://github.com/mnonnenm/snl) of the SNL package (Python 2).
-See the panel-by-panel breakdown below.
-For a description of how to reproduce the results from the SNL package, see the bottom of this page.

 To reproduce individual figures, proceed as follows:
 - figure 1: [ICML_figure_1.ipynb](https://github.com/mackelab/lfi-experiments/blob/master/snpec/notebooks_apt/ICML_figure_1.ipynb) loads existing results from disk and chooses seeds for each algorithm that looked particularly nice.
 If running from scratch, just execute [twoMoons_illustration_figure.ipynb](https://github.com/mackelab/lfi-experiments/blob/master/snpec/notebooks_apt/twoMoons_illustration_figure.ipynb)